Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Canonized Features

 \chapter{Canonized Features}

 Invariant features can be designed in a number of ways.
 In this section we describe a constructive approach called {\em canonization},\footnote{The name ``canonization'' comes from the fact that a co-variant detector determines a canonical frame, or a canonical element of the group.
 In an ecclesiastic context, canonization is the elevation of an individual to one of the steps to the ladder of sanctitude.
-Similarly, a co-variant detector has the authority to elevate a group element to be ``special'' in the sense of determining the frame around which the data is described.
-However, this must be followed by additional steps, such as commutativity and proper sampling, that are discussed in future chapters.} that leverages on the notion of {\em co-variant detector} and its associated {\em invariant descriptor}.
-The basic idea is that a group $G$ acting on a space $\Xi$ organizes it into orbits, $[\xi] \doteq \{ g \xi \ \forall \ g \in G\}$ each orbit being an equivalence class \marginpar{ \sc equivalence class} (reflexive, symmetric, transitive) representable with any one element along the orbit.
-Of all possible choices of representatives, we are looking for one that is {\em canonical}, in the sense that it can be determined uniquely and consistently for each orbit. { This corresponds to cutting a section (or {\em base}) of the orbit space.
-All considerations (defining a base measure, distributions, discriminant functions) can be restricted to the base, which is now independent of the group $G$ and effectively represents the quotient space ${\cal I} / G$.} Alternatively, one can use the entire orbit $[\xi]$ as an invariant representation, and then define distances and discriminant functions among orbits, for instance via max-out, $d([\xi_1], [\xi_2]) = \min_{g_1, g_2\in G} d(g_1 \xi_1, g_2 \xi_2)$.
+Similarly, a co-variant detector has the authority to elevate a group element to be ``special'' in the sense of determining the reference frame around which the data is described.
+However, this must be followed by additional steps, that are discussed in future chapters.
+Canonical elements are {\em not} unique, but they are {\em isolated} and sparse.} that leverages on the notion of {\em co-variant detector} and its associated {\em invariant descriptor}.
+This is also related to the notions of {\em alignment} and {\em registration}. \marginpar{ \sc alignment} \marginpar{ \sc registration} The basic idea is that a group $G$ acting on a space $\Xi$ organizes it into orbits, $[\xi] \doteq \{ g \xi \ \forall \ g \in G\}$ each orbit being an equivalence class \marginpar{ \sc equivalence class} (reflexive, symmetric, transitive) representable with any one element along the orbit.
+Of all possible choices of representatives, we are looking for one that is {\em canonical}, in the sense that it is isolated and can be determined consistently for each orbit. { This corresponds to cutting a section (or {\em base}) of the orbit space.
+All considerations (defining a base measure, distributions, discriminant functions) can be restricted to the base, which is now independent of the group $G$ and effectively represents the quotient space ${\cal I} / G$.} Alternatively, one can use the entire orbit $[\xi]$ as an invariant representation, and then define distances and discriminant functions among orbits, for instance via max-out, $d([\xi_1], [\xi_2]) = \min_{g_1, g_2\in G} d(g_1 \xi_1, g_2 \xi_2)$, as we discussed in the previous chapter.

 The name of the game in canonization is to design a functional -- called {\em feature detector} -- that chooses a canonical representative for a certain nuisance $g$ that is insensitive to (ideally independent of) other nuisances.
 We will discuss the issue of interaction of nuisances in canonization in Section \ref{sect-interaction}.
 Before doing so, however, we recall some nomenclature. \begin{defn}[Invariant Feature] A {\em feature} $\phi: {\cal I} \rightarrow \real^K$ is any deterministic function of the data taking values in some vector space, $I \mapsto \phi(I)$.
 Considering the formal generative model (\ref{eq-gen2}), a feature is {\em $G$-invariant} if